laravel/docs/authentication.md

         'uses' => 'ProfileController@show'
     ]);

+Of course, if you are using [controller classes](/docs/{{version}}/controllers), you may call the `middleware` method from the controller's constructor instead of attaching it in the route definition directly:

+    public function __construct()
+    {
+        $this->middleware('auth');
+    }

+<a name="authenticating-users"></a>
+## Manually Authenticating Users

+Of course, you are not required to use the authentication controllers included with Laravel.
+If you choose to remove these controllers, you will need to manage user authentication using the Laravel authentication classes directly.
+Don't worry, it's a cinch!

+We will access Laravel's authentication services via the `Auth` [facade](/docs/{{version}}/facades), so we'll need to make sure to import the `Auth` facade at the top of the class.
+Next, let's check out the `attempt` method:

+    <?php namespace App\Http\Controllers;

+    use Auth;
+    use Illuminate\Routing\Controller;

+    class AuthController extends Controller
+    {
+        /**
+         * Handle an authentication attempt.
+         *
+         * @return Response
+         */
+        public function authenticate()
+        {
+            if (Auth::attempt(['email' => $email, 'password' => $password])) {
+                // Authentication passed...
+                return redirect()->intended('dashboard');
+            }
+        }
+    }

+The `attempt` method accepts an array of key / value pairs as its first argument.
+The values in the array will be used to find the user in your database table.
+So, in the example above, the user will be retrieved by the value of the `email` column.
+If the user is found, the hashed password stored in the database will be compared with the hashed `password` value passed to the method via the array.
+If the two hashed passwords match an authenticated session will be started for the user.

+The `attempt` method will return `true` if authentication was successful.
+Otherwise, `false` will be returned.

+The `intended` method on the redirector will redirect the user to the URL they were attempting to access before being caught by the authentication filter.
+A fallback URI may be given to this method in case the intended destination is not available.

+If you wish, you also may add extra conditions to the authentication query in addition to the user's e-mail and password.
+For example, we may verify that user is marked as "active":

+    if (Auth::attempt(['email' => $email, 'password' => $password, 'active' => 1])) {
+        // The user is active, not suspended, and exists.
+    }

+To log users out of your application, you may use the `logout` method on the `Auth` facade.
+This will clear the authentication information in the user's session:

+    Auth::logout();

+> **Note:** In these examples, `email` is not a required option, it is merely used as an example.
+You should use whatever column name corresponds to a "username" in your database.

+<a name="remembering-users"></a>
+## Remembering Users

+If you would like to provide "remember me" functionality in your application, you may pass a boolean value as the second argument to the `attempt` method, which will keep the user authenticated indefinitely, or until they manually logout.
+Of course, your `users` table must include the string `remember_token` column, which will be used to store the "remember me" token.

+    if (Auth::attempt(['email' => $email, 'password' => $password], $remember)) {
+        // The user is being remembered...
+    }

+If you are "remembering" users, you may use the `viaRemember` method to determine if the user was authenticated using the "remember me" cookie:

+    if (Auth::viaRemember()) {
+        //
+    }

+<a name="other-authentication-methods"></a>
+### Other Authentication Methods

+#### Authenticate A User Instance

+If you need to log an existing user instance into your application, you may call the `login` method with the user instance.
+The given object must be an implementation of the `Illuminate\Contracts\Auth\Authenticatable` [contract](/docs/{{version}}/contracts).
+Of course, the `App\User` model included with Laravel already implements this interface:

+    Auth::login($user);

+#### Authenticate A User By ID

+To log a user into the application by their ID, you may use the `loginUsingId` method.
+This method simply accepts the primary key of the user you wish to authenticate:

+    Auth::loginUsingId(1);

+#### Authenticate A User Once

+You may use the `once` method to log a user into the application for a single request.
+No sessions or cookies will be utilized, which may be helpful when building a stateless API.
+The `once` method has the same signature as the `attempt` method:

+    if (Auth::once($credentials)) {
+        //
+    }

 <a name="http-basic-authentication"></a>
 ## HTTP Basic Authentication

-HTTP Basic Authentication provides a quick way to authenticate users of your application without setting up a dedicated "login" page.
-To get started, attach the `auth.basic` middleware to your route:
+[HTTP Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) provides a quick way to authenticate users of your application without setting up a dedicated "login" page.
+To get started, attach the `auth.basic` [middleware](/docs/{{version}}/middleware) to your route.
+The `auth.basic` middleware is included with the Laravel framework, so you do not need to define it:

-#### Protecting A Route With HTTP Basic

     Route::get('profile', ['middleware' => 'auth.basic', function() {
         // Only authenticated users may enter...
     }]);

+Once the middleware has been attached to the route, you will automatically be prompted for credentials when accessing the route in your browser.
 By default, the `auth.basic` middleware will use the `email` column on the user record as the "username".

+#### A Note On FastCGI

+If you are using PHP FastCGI, HTTP Basic authentication may not work correctly out of the box.
+The following lines should be added to your `.htaccess` file:

+    RewriteCond %{HTTP:Authorization} ^(.+)$
+    RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

+<a name="stateless-http-basic-authentication"></a>
-#### Setting Up A Stateless HTTP Basic Filter
+### Stateless HTTP Basic Authentication

 You may also use HTTP Basic Authentication without setting a user identifier cookie in the session, which is particularly useful for API authentication.
-To do so, [define a middleware](/docs/{{version}}/middleware) that calls the `onceBasic` method:
+To do so, [define a middleware](/docs/{{version}}/middleware) that calls the `onceBasic` method.
+If no response is returned by the `onceBasic` method, the request may be passed further into the application:

+    <?php namespace Illuminate\Auth\Middleware;

+    use Auth;
+    use Closure;
+    use Illuminate\Contracts\Routing\Middleware;

+    class AuthenticateOnceWithBasicAuth implements Middleware
+    {
+        /**
+         * Handle an incoming request.
+         *
+         * @param  \Illuminate\Http\Request  $request
+         * @param  \Closure  $next
+         * @return mixed
+         */
         public function handle($request, Closure $next)
         {
             return Auth::onceBasic() ?: $next($request);
         }

+    }

-Next, just [register the middleware](/docs/{{version}}/middleware#registering-middleware) and attach it to a route.
+Next, [register the route middleware](/docs/{{version}}/middleware#registering-middleware) and attach it to a route:

-If you are using PHP FastCGI, HTTP Basic authentication may not work correctly out of the box.
-The following lines should be added to your `.htaccess` file:

-    RewriteCond %{HTTP:Authorization} ^(.+)$
-    RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]
+    Route::get('api/user', ['middleware' => 'auth.basic.once', function() {
+        // Only authenticated users may enter...
+    }]);

-<a name="password-reminders-and-reset"></a>
+<a name="resetting-passwords"></a>
-## Password Reminders & Reset
+## Resetting Passwords

 ### Model & Table